cloudfoundry/cf-smoke-tests-release/ci/README.md

 # cf-smoke-tests-release CI

 ## Purpose
-This pipeline keeps the components of `cf-smoke-tests` and `cf-smoke-tests-release` up to date, and verifies all changes with automated testing.
+This pipeline keeps the components of `cf-smoke-tests` and `cf-smoke-tests-release` (this repo) up to date, and verifies all changes with automated testing.

 ## Where
 The pipeline is public and runs at [app-runtime-deployments.ci.cloudfoundry.org/teams/main/pipelines/cf-smoke-tests](https://app-runtime-deployments.ci.cloudfoundry.org/teams/main/pipelines/cf-smoke-tests)